Data Enrichment

 enrichcase1 03a deploy

 7. The Eventing function is deployed and starts running within a few seconds.
-From this point, the defined Function is executed on all existing documents and will also more importantly it will also run on subsequent mutations.
+From this point, the defined Function is executed on all existing documents and will also, more importantly, run on subsequent mutations.

 8. To check the results of the deployed Eventing Function: